aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icssstyledeclaration/getpropertypriority/_index.md

 ---
 title: ICSSStyleDeclaration.GetPropertyPriority
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSStyleDeclaration method.
+description: ICSSStyleDeclaration GetPropertyPriority method.
 Used to retrieve the priority of a CSS property e.g. the important qualifier if the property has been explicitly set in this declaration block
 type: docs
 weight: 60
 url: /net/aspose.svg.dom.css/icssstyledeclaration/getpropertypriority/